 On the other hand, you may have the necessary cash for an upgrade but you would rather spend it first on settling payroll, marketing programs, and working capital requirements.
 Again, you have shelved your plan to upgrade.

-In both cases, it could make more sense to turn your sights to external business loan financing.
+In both cases, it could make more sense to turn your sights to external bank loan for business financing.
 That way you don’t have to wait months or years saving up for an upgrade.
 You don’t have to worry about expending huge sums all in one go, leaving your business vulnerable to cash flow issues.

 Apart from traditional SME loans in Singapore, commercial lease and hire purchase schemes are examples of financing instruments that allow you to utilize assets to further your business while managing your business cash flow by regularly paying off smaller, manageable amounts.

 Commercial lease vs hire purchase